 Hiraoka’s offering was very light and a little syrupy, with a hint of flowery sweetness.

 Festival food makes its reappearance too– one of these is tamago senbei, which translates to the much less sexy-sounding “egg rice cracker.”
-It’s a shrimp-flavored rice cracker topped with takoyaki sauce, crunchy bits of tempura batter, and an egg fried over easy, finished off with a generous squeeze or two of Japanese mayo.
+It’s a shrimp-flavored rice cracker topped with takoyaki sauce, crunchy bits of tempura batter, and an egg fried sunny-side up, finished off with a generous squeeze or two of Japanese mayo.
 If you like eggs, or delicious food at all, I’m sure you’d love tamago senbei.
 As a bonus, the eggs are sometimes fried in fun shapes, like hearts.

 That was all New Year’s Day, January 1st.
 As for New Year’s Eve and the countdown to the beginning of 2019, it’s very much a party atmosphere like anywhere else.
 I spent it outside a club in Shinsaibashi, Osaka.
 The name and the details, I can no longer recall.